tgbot-collection/SearchGram/README.md

 ## Stripe

-You can choose to donate via Stripe.
-Please click the button below to donate via Stripe.
+If you would like to donate to the project using Stripe, please click on the button below.

-Choose the currency and payment method that suits you.
+You can choose the currency and payment method that best suits you.

 | USD(Card, Apple Pay and Google Pay)              | SEK(Card, Apple Pay and Google Pay)              | CNY(Card, Apple Pay, Google Pay and Alipay)      |
 |--------------------------------------------------|--------------------------------------------------|--------------------------------------------------|